top of page

 About the Author:

-Debbie Petropoulos is a Transformational Career and Life Coach and Owner of One True You, LLC.
-Debbie knows how impactful caregiving can be.
-She retired early from her corporate leadership role at AbbVie to manage the intergenerational and special care needs for her family.
-Debbie founded One True You, LLC to help guide professionals through their leadership and life transition challenges.
-Read more about the professionals Debbie works with, their challenges, and their personal stories of successful outcomes.
+Deborah (Debbie) Petropoulos is a Transformational Career and Life Coach and Owner of One True You, LLC.
+Debbie knows how impactful career demands and caregiving needs can be.
+She retired early from her corporate leadership role at AbbVie to manage the intergenerational and special care needs for her family members.
+Debbie founded One True You, LLC to help guide professionals through their career and life transition challenges.
+Learn more about the professionals Debbie works with, their challenges, and their personal stories of successful outcomes.

 bottom of page